buildpacks/rfcs/0000-spec-distribution.md

 into a `.cnb` file, OCI image in a registry, or OCI image in a Docker daemon.

 These properties will be specified in a `package.toml` file.
+This file is a configuration file for the pack CLI, and is not specified in the buildpack, platform, or distribution specification.

 Example `package.toml` for Node.js with just blobs: